JakeTrock/CleanConnect/README.md

 ## Issue board

+### soon
-* add email verification for both information change and signup
+* add email verification for both information change, delete user and signup
 * re-do comments to make code more legible
 * possible migrate /print and /pdf to tags
+* possible change to status codes

+### future
+* add email notifications of errors
+* wireframe floorplans with color status